noklam/BayesianNeuralNetwork/README.md

 # Python Time Series Forecasting Library

-Prophet (Facebook)  :Tool for producing high quality forecasts for time series data that has multiple seasonality with linear or non-linear growth.
+[Prophet (Facebook)](https://github.com/facebook/prophet): Tool for producing high quality forecasts for time series data that has multiple seasonality with linear or non-linear growth.
+It has build-in modelling for Holiday effect.

-# Installation
-`pip install -r requirement.txt`

 # Contribution
-I try to use this repository to summarize my research and finding, but any contribution are welcome.
+I use this repository to summarize my findings, any contribution is welcome.